Skip to main content

 2. Timeliness: eIFUs can be updated more easily and quickly than paper-based instructions, ensuring that users always have access to the most up-to-date information.

-3. Cost savings: eIFUs can help reduce costs associated with printing, shipping, and distributing paper-based instructions.
+3. Cost Savings: eIFUs can help reduce costs associated with printing, shipping, and distributing paper-based instructions.

-4. Environmental benefits: eIFUs can reduce paper waste and the environmental impact associated with the production and disposal of paper-based instructions.
+4. Environmental Benefits: eIFUs can reduce paper waste and the environmental impact associated with the production and disposal of paper-based instructions.

 5. User-friendliness: eIFUs can include interactive features such as videos, animations, and hyperlinks, which can make them more user-friendly and easier to understand than traditional paper-based instructions.